Simple Whole Roasted Chicken Recipe with Lemon

 How to Roast a Whole Chicken

-Making whole roasted chicken at home is easy and definitely something you should know how to do.
+Making whole roasted chicken at home is simple and something you should know how to do.
 We’re sharing a basic method for how to do it.
 Find our best tips for making it below.

 Depending on where you buy your chicken, the weight will vary.
-For our recipe, we call for a 5 to 6 pound chicken, which is quite large.
+For our recipe, we call for a 5 to 6-pound chicken, which is quite large.
 That said, the recipe will still work for smaller chickens (3 1/2 pounds).
-The bake time will just be slightly less.
+The bake time will be slightly less.

 That’s why we love having our instant-read thermometer handy.
 This way, we can accurately check the doneness of the chicken — you want it to read 165 degrees F when inserted into the thickest part of the thigh.
 If you do not have a thermometer, don’t worry, another good test is to slice between the leg and thigh.
 If the juices run clear, you should be good.